Big-name stores are closing while e-commerce thrives online. Are you prepared for the changing face of retail?

 Seize the E-commerce Opportunity

-Although the distinction between digital and physical retailers is sometimes blurred, the majority growth is happening online.
+Although the distinction between digital and physical retailers is sometimes fuzzy, the majority of growth is happening online.

 The apparent unbridled success of some online retailers, such as Amazon, can hide how fiercely competitive the digital marketplace is.
 E-commerce rivals must continually innovate to hold onto their market share.
 New entrants unable to keep up with the digital frenzy often sink without a trace.